vopikamm/ParallelInTime/README.md

 plotting.py:
       - The figures presented in the result section of the report can be generated here after running parareal_coarsegrid.py with the desired parameters.

+convergence_mu, convergence_mu_ref:
+      - These are short pandas arrays containing the convergence results from computational heavy runs for various viscosities.
+They are necessary to produce the convergence plots for different nu values in plotting.py.